CodingItWrong/outsidein.dev/book/concepts/testing-concepts.md

 Checks that use an `expect()` function are often referred to as "expectations".
 In this book you'll see the terms "assertion" and "expectation" used interchangeably.
 There's no practical difference, other than that it reads a bit more naturally in a sentence to say that "In this test we *assert* that X is true".

-Cypress offers the ability to make a variety of assertions with the `.should()` method.
-But our Cypress tests are so simple that we won't need explicit `.should()` calls to make an assertion.
+The end-to-end testing tool we'll be using, Cypress, offers the ability to make a variety of assertions with the `.should()` method.
+But our Cypress tests are so simple that we won't end up needing any explicit `.should()` calls.
 Instead, we will call a method to look for an element on the page that `.contains()` a certain string.
-If that string is found somewhere on the page, the test will pass; otherwise, it will fail.
+If that string is found on the page, the test will proceed, but if it isn't found, the test will fail.
 This is effectively an assertion even though the method isn't named "assert, "expect," or "should."

 ## Unit Tests
 The term "unit test" refers to an automated test of a portion, or unit, of your code.
 The differences in how people use the term "unit test" involve what they consider a "unit" to be.